AhmedNassar147/generators/README.md

 ### `yarn gen`

-it will bring up the generators in termnal
+it will bring up the generators in terminal after generation successfully done i run another command `yarn prettify` to prettify generated code;

 ### `yarn start` (not need to run it)